 5. Inspections.
 Cooperative shall have the right, but shall not be obligated, to inspect any installation before electricity is introduced or at any later time, and reserves the right to reject any wiring or appliances not in accordance with Cooperative’s standards; but such inspection or failure to inspect or reject shall not render Cooperative liable or responsible for any loss or damage resulting from defects in the installation, wiring, or appliances, or from violation of Cooperative’s rules, or from accidents which may occur upon Customer’s premises.

-6. Underground Service Lines.
-Customers desiring underground service lines from Cooperative’s overhead system must bear the excess cost incident thereto.
+6. Service Lines.
+Customers desiring service lines from Cooperative’s system must bear the cost as set forth in the Cooperative’s line extension policies.
 Specifications and terms for such construction will be furnished by Cooperative on request.

 7. Customer’s Responsibility for Cooperative’s Property.
 All meters, service connections, and other equipment furnished by Cooperative shall be, and remain, the property of Cooperative.
 Customer shall provide a space for and exercise proper care to protect the property of Cooperative on its premises and, in the event of loss or damage to Cooperative’s property arising from neglect of Customer to care for same, the cost of the necessary repairs or replacements shall be paid by Customer.

 9. Billing.
-Bills will be rendered monthly and shall be paid within 15 days from the date on the bill at the office of Cooperative or at the other locations designated by Cooperative.
+Bills will be rendered monthly and shall be paid within 15 days from the date on the bill.
 Bills that are paid after the due date on the billing statement provided shall be subject to an additional charge of five percent (5%).
 Failure to receive bill will not release Customer from payment obligation.
 Should the due date of bill fall on Sunday or holiday, the business day next following the due date will be held as a day of grace for delivery of payment.
-Remittances received by mail after the due date will not be subject to such additional charges if the incoming envelope bears United States Postal Service date stamp of the due date or any date prior thereto.
-In months where weather or other conditions make it difficult for the Cooperative to read its meters, the Cooperative reserves the right to estimate the Customer’s bill for that month.
-Any variances in the amount billed will be reconciled once an accurate reading is obtained.
 Additional information related to billing can be found in West Kentucky RECC Financial Policy #210 – Billing Collections.